The effect of the Enskog collision terms on the steady shock structure in a hard sphere gas: The acoustic equations and the speed of sound

 Here we compute the corrected speed of sound and the formula for the corresponding Mach number for the Enskog--Navier--Stokes equations in \eqref{eq:enskog_navier_stokes}.
 Assuming homogeneity in $y$- and $z$-directions, we write the Enskog--Navier--Stokes equations as

-Following the same procedure as in \cite{Gols}, we assume $\rho=\bar\rho+\rho'$, $u=u'$, $\theta=\bar\theta+\theta'$, where the overlined terms denote the uniform background state, while the primed notations denote small fluctuations.
+Expressing $\epsilon$ and $p$ via \eqref{eq:theta_p}, and following the same procedure as in \cite{Gols}, we assume $\rho=\bar\rho+\rho'$, $u=u'$, $\theta=\bar\theta+\theta'$, where the overlined terms denote the uniform background state, while the primed notations denote small fluctuations.
 Then, linearizing \eqref{eq:enskog_navier_stokes_1D} near the background state and omitting the viscous terms, we arrive at

 The idea now is to balance the time-derivatives in \eqref{eq:enskog_navier_stokes_1D_linearized_energy} above in the same proportions as the corresponding spatial derivatives in \eqref{eq:enskog_navier_stokes_1D_linearized_momentum}, with the help of \eqref{eq:enskog_navier_stokes_1D_linearized_mass}.
 First, we rescale \eqref{eq:enskog_navier_stokes_1D_linearized_energy} as